wcm-io-caravan/caravan-rhyme/examples/osgi-jaxrs-example-launchpad/README.md

 This will run all integration tests defined [here](src/test/java/io/wcm/caravan/rhyme/osgi/it/tests).

 These integration tests not only ensure that the resources itself are successfully generated.
 Because the tests itself are also using a
-`CaravanHalApiClient` to navigate through the resources, it is also ensured that the links between those resources are correct, and all content is properly parsed by Rhyme's dynamic client proxy code.
+Rhyme `HalApiClient` to navigate through the resources, it is also ensured that the links between those resources are correct and all content is properly parsed by Rhyme's dynamic client proxy code.

 ## Build and keep launchpad running